-It took only one year for the ballpark to be built and on April 20, 1912 the Red Sox played their first game at Fenway Park against the New York Highlanders (Yankees).
-Named after its location, Fenway Park had a seating capacity of 27,000 with the main steel and concrete grandstand extending from behind homeplate down the baselines connecting with wooden bleachers in the outfield.
-Original dimensions were 321 ft. (left), 488 ft. (center), and 314 ft. (right), with Duffy’s Cliff, a 10 foot embankment in front of the left field fence.
+Completed in just under a year, the Red Sox played their first game at Fenway Park against the New York Highlanders (Yankees) on April 20, 1912.
+Named after its location, the Fens, Fenway Park featured a single tier steel and concrete grandstand that extended from behind homeplate down the baselines, connecting to wooden bleachers in the outfield.
+It had a seating capacity of 27,000.
+Original dimensions were 321 ft. (left), 488 ft. (center), and 314 ft. (right), with Duffy’s Cliff, a six foot embankment in front of the left field fence.

 AT FENWAY PARK

 Although Fenway Park is the oldest ballpark in Major League Baseball, it is one of America’s most beloved ballparks.
-The enthusiastic and exciting atmosphere outside of Fenway Park before games is truly unique and cannot be found anywhere else.
-Yawkey Way is closed prior to every game so fans can mingle and enjoy live music, great food and the company of other Red Sox fans outside Fenway Park.
-Inside, Fenway Park’s interior is full of character with its small intimate seating capacity, the Green Monster and manual scoreboard in left field, the lone red seat in right field where the longest homerun ever hit, 502 feet by Ted Williams, and the retired numbers of greats on the right field facade.
+The enthusiastic and exciting atmosphere outside of Fenway Park before games is truly unique and is not replicated outside any other ballpark.
+Streets outside the ballpark are closed prior to every game so fans can mingle and enjoy live music, great food and the company of other Red Sox fans.
+Inside, Fenway Park’s interior is full of character with its small intimate seating capacity, the Green Monster and manual scoreboard in left field, the lone red seat in right field where the longest homerun ever hit, 502 feet by Ted Williams, and the retired numbers of greats on the right field façade.
 It doesn’t hurt that the Red Sox have been one of the best teams in Major League Baseball over the past decade winning four World Series Championships in 2004, 2007, 2013 and 2018.
 The 2013 World Series was even more special to Red Sox fans as the team clinched the championship at Fenway Park for the first time since 1918.